splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

 Required Incident Intelligence prerequisites and permissions
 ---------------------------------------------------------------------
-- Before you start, sign the pre-release terms and have Incident Intelligence enabled in your Observability Cloud account.
-For more information, contact your sales representative.
+- Sign up for Incident Intelligence public preview.
+See :new-page:`https://www.splunk.com/en_us/form/splunk-incident-intelligence.html`.
+- Sign the pre-release terms.
 - You must be an Observability Cloud administrator to configure and set up Incident Intelligence.